 But tonight, it is a people morgue!
 Julie finds the bodies of Helen and Barry.

 Meanwhile, Ray manages to Errol-Flynn his way back onto the boat.
 Willis corners Julie, but Ray swings a pulley at our villain.
-Willis implausibly gets swung around rigging, much to his peril.
+Willis implausibly gets tangled in the rigging, much to his peril.
 He loses his hand before plunging into the ocean.

 We cut to our end scene, back on land in Fishport with police everywhere.
 I assume the commissioner—cofishioner, rather—will soon be on his way.